Jsparrow/jsparrow.github.io/docs/maven/getting-started.md

 ## Limitations
 In case of multi-module maven projects, the Field Renaming rule is limited to private fields only.
-The jSparrow Maven Plugin will detect whether the project being refactored is part of a multi-module maven project and restrict the Field Renaming rule to be executed only on private fields.
+The jSparrow Maven plugin will detect whether the project being refactored is part of a multi-module maven project and restrict the Field Renaming rule to be executed only on private fields.